 The core pathology of PD affects the dopamine-producing neurons of the substantia nigra (SN).
 The mid-section of the SN (zonal compacta) is involved earliest and most severely.
 In advanced PD, loss of pigmented neurons results in gross depigmentation of the SN.
 Neuromelanin released from dying neurons is picked up by macrophages and astrocytes, and a small amount is found free in the neuropil.
 Dopamine is produced by SN neurons from DOPA (also a precursor of melanin) and transported along the axons of these neurons to the striatum.
 The triad of rigidity, bradykinesia and tremor at rest correlates with degeneration of the dopaminergic nigrostriatal pathway and dopamine depletion in the striatum.
 LBs are also present in the cerebral cortex, limbic system, and in many extra-nigral, nondopaminergic neuronal groups, including the locus ceruleus, dorsal motor nucleus of the vagus, the nucleus basalis of Meynert, sympathetic ganglia, and myenteric plexus, leading to impairment of noradrenergic, serotoninergic, and cholinergic neurotransmission.
 This widespread pathology has only been fully appreciated in recent years, when antibodies to alpha synuclein made it easier to detect LBs outside the SN.
 Thus, PD should be viewed as a disorder that affects the entire brain, not just the dopaminergic system.
 This widespread involvement explains the diverse neurological manifestations of PD.
 Although they are characteristic of PD, LBs may be found nonspecifically in many other neurodegenerative conditions.

 AD and PD (and in a broader sense tauopathies and synucleinopathies) overlap clinically and pathologically.
 Extrapyramidal signs develop in AD patients and dementia affects PD patients more frequently than age matched controls.
-Also, LBs are found in the brains of PD patients, and a large proportion of PD patients have enough SPs and NFTs to qualify for the pathological diagnosis of AD.
+Also, LBs are found in the brains of AD patients, and a large proportion of PD patients have enough SPs and NFTs to qualify for the pathological diagnosis of AD.
 Until recently, dementia in PD had been attributed primarily to concomitant AD.
 Recent studies show that cognitive decline in PD correlates better with LBs present in the hippocampus, amygdala, and neocortex.